walterxie/BioSci700/Assignment1/README.md

 Please visualize the maximum likelihood tree and attach the resulting image below (1 point).

 **Advanced Requirement:**
-As an additional challenge (+1 point), color the branches of the tree according to the sample locations.
-Write a script to extract the mapping between taxon names and locations included in the taxon names, and use it to color the branches accordingly.
-If you create such a script, please submit the file with your report.
+As an additional challenge (+1 point), color the tips of the tree according to the sample locations.
+The file "Delta.txt" provides the mapping between taxon names and samples locations, and use it to color the branches accordingly.

 **Answer starts:**